The Coldest Game: Plot

 During the fourth game, Mansky looks to the audience often during the game, obviously distracted, speculating who might be John Gift.
 In a break he goes to the lobby toilets to have a drink from a bottle hidden in a stall, whereupon Krutov's staff member enters his cubicle and hands him a cork.
 Agent Stone then enters the same stall, telling Mansky to keep the cork despite his offering it to her, as the bell rings indicating the break in chess play is over.
 Then both she and the Soviet exit the stall and are killed by Gift, who is wearing a Soviet uniform.
 From under the stall door where Mansky is attempting to hide, Mansky watches Gift find a syringe in Stone's handbag.
 Gift confronts Mansky directly and tells him Agent Stone was going to use the syringe contents on Mansky.

 Mansky returns to the game, shaken and with Agent Stone's blood on his hand from the cork, which is the opening scene of the film.
 His brain, transformed by the alcohol, switches on and he proposes a draw.
 His opponent disdainfully turns this down, believing Mansky is in a bad position.
 When Mansky makes a series of quick moves and countermoves, the increasingly frustrated Gavrylov accepts his next proposal for a draw, squaring the series 2-2.

 When Mansky asks to return to the US embassy, he is told the American delegation are quarantined in the hotel.
 He goes back to his room, and doesn't attend the usual social event after the match, although the Soviet delegation and Gavrylov do.

 When Slega smuggles alcohol out of the event and into Mansky’s room via the secret entrance, Mansky asks him for help.
 Knowing the room is bugged, Slega turns up the radio loudly.
 Saying he cannot escort Mansky out, but gives him the red book, and says to make sure the Soviets can't trace it back to him if he gets caught.
 Mansky escapes into the city via the secret passageways to head to the US embassy.

 24 hours from a Cuban confrontation, in the US embassy safe room, Mansky recounts the events to Agent Novak – and says that Gift killed Stone before she could kill him.
 Before leaving the toilet, Gift gave him a second champagne cork, and soaked the false one in Stone’s blood, to help him distinguish the bad cork from the good cork.
 He then told Mansky to remember the word Rakirovka.
 It still is not clear to Novak whether Stone is the spy or not, and he has four hours to give President Kennedy a decision on whether to place a blockade around Cuba or not.
-Mansky is not sure who to trust, as Agent White did not tell Novak about the scar on Gift’s hand either.
+Mansky is not sure whom to trust, as Agent White did not tell Novak about the scar on Gift’s hand either.